amimpact/intro-to-vim/slide-notes.markdown

   * More importantly, server administration
     * Vim (or vi) works **everywhere**, no matter how broken the machine is
     * (emacs does not)
+  * After 20 years, people are still finding new ways to use it
   * Repetitive Strain injury - vim helps enforce better habbits
-  * After 20 years, people are still using it
 * You have to decide what works for you

 ## Everyone's first Vim session